-Although the cycle network within Warwick and Leamington is fairly extensive (see Figure W4), the quality of cycle routes is mixed and these have been developed over a number of years to varying standards and widths.
-In addition to cycle routes, there are a number of roads with traffic calming and/or 20mph speed limits, including within Leamington and Warwick town centres.
-These roads provide improved on-carriageway cycling conditions and help create onroad links between cycle routes.
+Although the cycle network within Warwick and Leamington is fairly extensive, the quality of cycle routes is mixed and these have been developed over a number of years to varying standards and widths.
+In addition to cycle routes, there are also 20mph zones in Leamington and Warwick town centres, as well as some residential areas, which provide improved on-carriageway cycling conditions and contribute towards the overall cycle network.